 In addition to Teambuilders, you need to do plenty of Classbuilders during the first week of school.
 These activities will help the students to get to know everyone in their class, not just the kids on their team.
 Start by having everyone wear name tags for the the first day or two.
 Play your favorite name games so that kids can learn each other’s names.
 In addition to the ones below, you’ll find many others in the Back to School Super Start.

 1. Classmates Mix – This is a fun icebreaker activity.
 Students mix around the classroom until you say give a signal to stop.
 Then they pair up with the closest person.
 You call out an icebreaker topic such as the ones below.
 Students talk over their answers until you call time, and then they begin mixing again.
 Continue with several rounds for as long as time allows.
 You might try 3 rounds one day and 3 rounds the next day if your students have trouble handling the movement at first.
 (The STOP technique works well for classroom management during classbuilders.)
 Here are some discussion topics to get you started:

 2. Appointment Clock Buddies

 The objective of this activity is to pair students in several ways so they will have different sets of partners for upcoming lessons.
-It works best after your students are familiar with the basic “Classmates Mix” activity above.
-Each activity below comes with printables and directions.
+Appointment Clock Buddies works best after your students are familiar with the basic “Classmates Mix” activity above.
 Just a little word of warning – this is a great activity, but if you don’t follow the directions about making sure kids are writing their buddies’ names on same line for each step, you’ll have problems at the end.
 Been there, done that!
 I’m hoping to save you the experience that I had!

 3. Compass Buddies

-This activity is similar to Appointment Clock Buddies but uses the points of the compass.
+Compass Buddies is similar to Appointment Clock Buddies, but the graphic organizer has the points of the compass instead of times on a clock.
 This variation was suggested by Monica Horn and I created the activity pages to go with her suggestion.
-You’ll find the complete directions on the last page of this packet.
+The complete directions are on the last page of the Compass Buddies freebie.